kairos-io/kairos/docs/content/installation/automated.md

 "kairos" has been added to your repositories
 $ helm repo update
 Hang tight while we grab the latest from your chart repositories...
-...Successfully got an update from the "Kairos" chart repository Update Complete. ⎈Happy Helming!⎈
+...Successfully got an update from the "kairos" chart repository Update Complete. ⎈Happy Helming!⎈

 # Install the CRD chart